microsoft/onefuzz/docs/managing-templates.md

       }
     }
     ```
-Note the use of `task.tags` throughout the template.
+    > NOTE: The use of `task.tags` throughout the template.
 The next steps will define how values get assigned to this dictionary.
 4. With your preferred text editor, add the following to user fields to the end of the `user_fields` list.
     1. A required field that specifies the tag name `area_path`.
         ```json